plantinformatics/pretzel-input-generator/doc/upload.md

 ## Troubleshooting

-If there are too many aliases is too much for your instance of pretzel to handle, there are several things which may help:
+If there are too many aliases for your isntance of pretzel to handle, leading to out of memory errors, there are several things which may help:

 * reduce the number of aliases by incresing [filtering stringency in your conf/input.config](https://github.com/plantinformatics/pretzel-input-generator/blob/d4e7c88776c5f9c4ab6f9d50adcf49bd36cf6f81/conf/input.config#L4-L9)
 * split your alias file and upload in chunks